MCT-master/mct-master.github.io/_posts/2021-05-01-pedropl-team-b-concert.md

 #### Henrik's Instrumentation

 For the performance I played the Teenage Engineering OP-1.
 We rehearsed with having both Anders and myself processing Willie's guitar, but we quickly figured it got way too messy way too fast.
 So the solution was assigning the processing role to Anders and me using the OP-1 to play rhythmic patterns for the first part of the performance and switching to a piano for the second part.
 I then also used the onboard delay effect to create some ambient texture to the sound, blending it with the heavily processed signal from Anders.
 Speaking of Anders - he also processed my sound locally.
 Having one of the driest signals, my role was also to be a kind of clock in the performance.
-Especially for Willie who’s listening situation was slightly different from ours.
+Especially for Willie whose listening situation was slightly different from ours.

 <figure style="float: none">
    <img src="/assets/image/2021_05_02_henrikhs_henrikop1.jpg" alt="Henrik's Instrumentation" title="Henrik's Instrumentation" width="auto" />